-- Some heists will require hiring crew members in order to be executed.
+- Some heists require hiring crew members in order to be executed.
 These characters specialize in different areas such as wheelman, gunman, technician, and so on.

-Ignite gasoline trails!
+Ignite gas trails!

-- Weapon selection has been overhauled: You now select your weapons from a weapon wheel.
+- Weapon selection has been overhauled: you now select your weapons from a weapon wheel.

 - Ammu-Nation gun stores make a return to the series.